IronLanguages/ironpython3/Documentation/building.md

 # Building IronPython3

-To build IronPython3 you will need the .NET SDK (minimum 4.5), a [.NET Core SDK (minimum 3.1)](https://dotnet.microsoft.com/download/visual-studio-sdks) and if building on Linux/macOS you will need [Mono](https://mono-project.com).
+To build IronPython3 you will need the [.NET SDK (minimum v5.0.100)](https://dotnet.microsoft.com/download/visual-studio-sdks).

 See [Getting the Sources](getting-the-sources.md) for information on getting the source for IronPython3.

 ## Building from Visual Studio

-Visual Studio 16.4(2019) or above is required to build IronPython3.
+Visual Studio 2019 v16.8 or above is required to build IronPython3.

  * Open `c:\path\to\ironpython3\IronPython.sln` solution file
  * Select the configuration options (Release,Debug, etc)